korostelevm/serverless-bank-api/README.md

 #### anonymous user
   - ✓ fails to call balance endpoint without token
   - ✓ fails to call transfers endpoint without token

 #### registered user
   - ✓ gets a jwt token from cognito
   - ✓ retrieves initial payroll balance
   - ✓ fails to transfers 1 dollar from other user's special account
   - ✓ transfers 1 dollar from payroll to savings
   - ✓ verifies that transfers are logged in dynamodb for the accounts in previous test
+  - ✓ transfers 1 dollar from opex to other partner's savings
   - ✓ transfers 1 dollar from payroll to savings 10 times concurrently
-- ✓ transfers 1 dollar from opex to other partner's savings
   - ✓ fails to transfers 1 dollar from opex to unknown partner's savings
   - ✓ fails to transfers 1,000,000 dollars from opex to other partner's savings
+  - ✓ transfers 1000 dollars from Mega Corp opex to Vendia inbound payments